gugzkumar/cheet-sheet/docs/setting-up-locally.md

 ## Create Your infrastructure.env File

+**Warning: if you've already made infrastructure.env before, it will be overridden.
+So save it if you don't want to lose it**

 1. From the .utils folder run `node main.js create-infra-env`
 2. Follow the guided prompt to create `infrastructure.env`
 3. Confirm you now have a file in your root folder called `infrastructure.env`